wolkykim/qlibc/INSTALL.md

 $ ./configure --disable-ext
 ```

-For those who want HTTPS support in `qhttpclient` extension:
+If you want HTTPS support in the `qhttpclient` extension:

 ```
 $ ./configure --with-openssl
 ```

-To see detailed configure options, use `--help` option:
+To see detailed configure options, use the `--help` option:

 ```
 $ ./configure --help
 ```

-### MacOS X and Windows systems (includes most of Unix systems)
+### macOS and Windows systems (and most Unix systems)

-Run "cmake" command.
+Run the `cmake` command.

 ```
 $ cmake .
 ```

-In many systems, CMake needs to be installed separately. qlibc requires CMake
+On many systems, CMake must be installed separately. qLibc requires CMake
-version 2.8 or above.
-Currently, we're focusing on getting the library compiled
+version 2.8 or later.
+Currently, we're focusing on getting the library to
-on those machines using cmake thus it doesn't provide the full configure
+compile on those systems using CMake, so it does not provide all of the
-options that are provided in the configure command as well as build makefiles
+configure options available in the `configure` command, nor does it generate
-for examples and unit tests.
+Makefiles for examples and unit tests.

 ## Compile